Linear algebra libraries

 Writing out this Jacobian matrix,

-Just as we saw in optimization, stepping the right-hand side is always necessary to find the next step in the solution.
-Knowledge of the Jacobian can improve convergence and stability, as well as reveal mathemtical properties of the ODE solution.
+Just as we in optimization, the right-hand side is always necessary to find the next step in the solution.
+Knowledge of the Jacobian can improve convergence and stability, as well as reveal mathematical properties of the ODE solution.

 The Thomas Model¶